-With the Covid-19 pandemic continuing to impact communities around the globe, the Dana Foundation encourages partners to hold their 2021 Brain Awareness Week celebrations online.
+With the Covid-19 pandemic continuing to impact communities around the globe, partners should consider holding their 2022 Brain Awareness Week celebrations online.
 In addition to ensuring the health and safety of participants, moving events online can reduce costs for organizers and make attendance accessible to a wider audience.

 Many of the in-person events that have proven successful during Brain Awareness Week can be easily adapted to an online/virtual format.
 Here are just a few suggestions:

 - Launch a social media campaign during Brain Awareness Week:

 - Share information and resources about a topic or issue in brain science that is important to your organization/institution or community.

 - Share fun facts about the brain and/or tips to help keep your brain healthy.
 Use the Dana Foundation’s publications as a resource.

 - Think of a fun, social media challenge that you can encourage supporters to take part in and share with others.

 - Run a series of print or video interviews on your website, social media, or in your newsletter featuring the work of researchers from your organization or institution.

 - Organize a webinar featuring a single speaker or moderated panel of experts.
 Consider choosing a theme and organizing several talks on related topics.
 Keep your audience engaged by including an interactive component such as polls, quizzes, or a Q&A session.